 Trainees will receive 1 hour of weekly individual supervision at each site where they treat clients for the duration of each P/I course.
-In the event that a trainee does not receive individual supervision at a site (regardless of the reason for this absence of supervision) any clinical hours accrued by the trainee at that site will not count towards their clinical hour total UNLESS the trainee and their site supervisor make up the individual supervision session within 10 days of the missed supervision appointment.
+If a trainee does not receive individual supervision at a site (regardless of the reason for this absence of supervision) any clinical hours accrued during that week at that site will not count towards the trainee's clinical hour total UNLESS the trainee and their site supervisor make up the individual supervision session within 10 days of the missed supervision appointment.
 It is the trainee's responsibility to pursue weekly individual supervision sessions or make up individual supervision sessions with their site supervisor.
+Trainees who are absent from individual or group supervision may be referred for Student Remediation, fail the P/I course, or be dismissed from the counseling program.